 Here are examples of compensating factors:

-- Borrower has second job that is not used for qualifying income
+- The borrower has the second job that is not used for qualifying income

 - However, the second job needs to be seasoned for at least one year

-- Borrower has verification of rent an payment shock is less than 5%
+- The borrower has verification of rent a payment shock is less than 5%

-- Reserves cannot be gifted and needs to be borrowers own funds
+- Reserves cannot be gifted and need to be borrowers own funds

-- Larger down payment on home purchase than the minimum 5% down payment
+Larger down payment on a home purchase than the minimum 5% down payment.

 High Balance Loan Amounts

-There are many parts of the country where it is designated as high cost areas.
-Many counties of California are in high cost areas where the loan limits in high cost areas are substantially higher than traditional areas.
+There are many parts of the country where it is designated as high-cost areas.
+Many counties of California are in high-cost areas where the loan limits in high-cost areas are substantially higher than in traditional areas.

 - Mortgage Rates may be higher

-- Pricing Adjustments depending on type of housing, credit scores, and down payment
+- Pricing Adjustments depending on the type of housing, credit scores, and down payment

 - Lower debt to income ratio restrictions